iopipe/iopipe-java/README.md

 </dependency>
 ```

-The shade plugin must also have the following transformer:
+If you are using log4j2 in your project then the following transformer must
+be specified:

 ```xml
 <configuration>